spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/01-model-profile.md

 Refer to the  [BYOOS Pack](/) resource to learn more about the pack details.
 <br />

-9. Review your own custom BYOOS pack, and close the updated pack editor.
+9. Review your custom BYOOS pack, and close the updated pack editor.
 Click on the **Next layer** to configure the Kubernetes layer.

 You have successfully configured the BYOOS pack to update your custom images to build the Edge cluster profile.